 Dr Laura McLean's ancestors hail from the Scottish Highlands and Islands.
 Her family holds reunions at the McLean hunting lodge on the Isle of Mull located off the West Coast of Scotland.

 Dr McLean is a veterinarian with twenty-two years experience working in both the USA and UK.
 She is the Clinical Director for Pinfold House Veterinary Clinic in Misterton, Nottinghamshire, UK.
 At Pinfold House, her role includes chief responsibility for business strategy, financial performance, personnel management and clinical excellence.

 Laura regularly undertakes CPD at conferences in London and New York.
 In her spare time Dr McLean has volunteered in wildlife rehabilitation and has provided free surgeries to animals in rescue centres.
 She provides Pro Bono veterinary care to the local hedgehog rescue centre.
 It is very common for her to be rehabilitating a wild animal at home at any moment: hedgehogs, rabbits, collared doves, pigeons, thrushes, crows and jackdaws.

 Laura volunteered on a committee that saved the old trees in her village from being arbitrarily felled by a Council subcontractor as they had been in the many thousands in nearby Sheffield.

 During summers whilst in university in the States, Dr McLean worked for Senate Finance and Clean Water Action.
 She has a passion for wild places, rare species conservation, habitat restoration and mitigating climate change.

-Laura is a keen equestrian and enjoys riding her horse, Russia, in the countryside having competed in dressage and show jumping in her youth.
+Laura is a keen equestrian and enjoys riding her horses, Russia and Shallani, in the countryside having competed in dressage and show jumping in her youth.

 Highland Carbon is a family business.
 Richard and Laura are a married couple.
 The two met when they were teenagers and have been together ever since.